Sweet, but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!

 - generous pinch or two mineral salt

-- 1 tablespoon white and/or black sesame seeds
+- 1 heaping tablespoon sesame seeds (black and/or white)

 Preheat oven to 350 degrees F.